2037 bomber controversy: B-2 production termination and looming bomber gap

 The white paper did not identify the replacement "capability" as a bomber or any specific type of aircraft because, according to the report, "technological advances may lead us to a configuration or platform that in no way resembles today’s bomber aircraft."

 The Department of the Air Force's contentment with the size and age of the bomber fleet disappointed some members of Congress who believed a new aircraft would be needed before 2037.
 The case for a hastened timeline was bolstered, some observers believed, by the DoD's 2001 Quadrennial Defense Review, which warned of increasing threats to U.S. power projection.
 The report said developments in adversary air defenses would threaten U.S. air power in future conflicts, and that access to enemy denied areas would be limited to stealth aircraft.

 The Air Force conceded that a new bomber would be needed earlier when it updated its service life projections in November 2001.
-The new paper anticipated a capability gap due to a strategic shift from nuclear deterrence to conventional bombing, and the loss of B-52's low-level flying mission capability.
-The paper said the Air Force would need to begin its acquisition program in 2012–2015.
+In addition to acknowledging the threats discussed in the QDR report, the new paper anticipated a capability gap due to a strategic shift from nuclear deterrence to conventional bombing, and the loss of B-52's low-level flying mission capability.
+The paper identified the possibility for the Air Force to begin its acquisition program in 2012–2015 to support IOC in the 2025–2030 timeframe.
 The paper's recommendations were adopted as Air Force policy by Under Secretary of Defense for Acquisition and Sustainment Edward C. Aldridge Jr.

 Legacy

 The Department of Defense continued to advocate for a later bomber introduction date.
-In its Nuclear Posture Review delivered in December 2001, the DOD claimed the Air Force was aiming to introduce its next bomber in the 2040s.
+In its Nuclear Posture Review delivered in December 2001, the DOD claimed the Air Force was aiming to introduce its next bomber in the 2040s; internally, this gap still caused concern and some Air Force officials expressed support for complementing the existing strategic bomber fleet with an "interim" strike capability fulfilled by "regional bombers", such as the proposed Lockheed Martin FB-22, Northrop Grumman FB-23, or Boeing B-1R.
 Not until the 2006 Quadrennial Defense Review did the DoD formalize its intent to bring the project forward almost two decades.

-The Air Force next began the Next-Generation Bomber program, but this was suspended in 2009.
-Work resumed under the Long Range Strike Bomber program (LRSB), which resulted in the B-21 Raider.
+The Air Force next began the Next-Generation Bomber program with a target service entry date in 2018, but this was suspended in 2009.
+Work resumed under the Long Range Strike Bomber program (LRS-B), which resulted in the Northrop Grumman B-21 Raider.

 Debates persist within the Air Force ranks about the 2037 bomber and the future of long-range strike.
-The Air Force's interest, or lack thereof, in a follow-on bomber to the LRSB has not been publicly divulged.
+The Air Force's interest, or lack thereof, in a follow-on bomber to the LRS-B has not been publicly divulged.
 In 2007, defense industry analyst Rebecca Grant called the bomber a "mythical beast" and lamented the Air Force's continued fixation on it.